artilatw/docs/matrix800/software_guide.md

 ### Changing Network Settings

 Network configuration is managed via Netplan.
-Step-by-step on how to change the network settings:
+Here's how to change the network settings:

 **1. Modify Configuration**
 ```console